Regional Notification System

 Additionally, citizens may choose to receive automated warnings - tornado, severe thunderstorm or flash flood, for example - from the National Weather Service.

+Spare just 15 minutes to sign up today.
 Simply follow the registration instructions, and retain your username and password to update your account as needed.